Recognition of same-sex unions in Vanuatu: Background

+Restrictions

 In June 2014, the Vanuatu Law Commission discussed the issue of same-sex marriage, noting developments in neighbouring Australia and especially New Zealand.
 The Commission noted that the Marriage Act (Chapter 60; Loi sur le mariage; Mared Akt) did not explicitly prohibit the recognition of same-sex marriages.
 It also stated that legalizing same-sex marriage would allow LGBT people to "fulfil their sexual preference or sexual orientation without repression or fear of being prosecuted", but found that religious opposition to legalization would be high.
 In 2015, it issued a report that the Marriage Act "must expressly prohibit same-sex marriage in Vanuatu" and "must be consistent with the Control of Marriage Act in prohibiting the celebration of same-sex marriage[s] in Vanuatu."

 On 14 November 2024, the Parliament of Vanuatu amended the Marriage Act to ban same-sex marriages.
 Minister of Internal Affairs Andrew Solomon Napuat said, "When the law was passed, it made clear the government's full intention, along with our leaders, that every pastor who performs marriage ceremonies must understand that they cannot conduct a ceremony that is against the law and expect it to be registered."
 Napuat, who incorrectly stated that the Constitution banned same-sex marriage, added, "If anyone conducts a marriage that does not follow the spirit of the law passed today and seeks our registration, his or her license will be revoked to prevent further marriages.
 This applies to religious, civil, or traditional ceremonies."
 The bill was later signed into law by President Nikenike Vurobaravu.

 Historical and customary recognition

 While there are no records of same-sex marriages being performed in local cultures in the way they are commonly defined in Western legal systems, some communities in Vanuatu recognize identities and relationships that may be placed on the LGBT spectrum.
 While Vanuatu is almost exclusively Melanesian, there are five Polynesian outlier islands—Emae, Mele, Ifira, Futuna and Aniwa—which, similarly to many other Polynesian societies, recognise a cultural third gender role.
-These third gender individuals are known as fakafafine in Emae, as fakaffine in the Mele-Fila language, and as fakafine in the Futuna-Aniwa language.
+These third gender individuals are known as fakafafine in Emae, fakaffine in the Mele-Fila language, and fakafine in the Futuna-Aniwa language.
 However, there is little literature on the third gender structure on these five islands, unlike in Samoa, Tonga and other Polynesian islands.
 In Samoa, such individuals are known as faʻafafine and are considered an integral part of society.
 Historically, if they wished to marry and have children, they would marry women, thus creating the possibility for marriages between two female-presenting individuals to be performed in Samoan culture.